 Assessing risks and providing care

 Your primary consideration should be about managing the risk to service users, yourself and others at all times.
-We expect registrants to stay up to date with a range of resources such as government guidance (including the COVID Alert Level or equivalent) and advice from their professional bodies, to assess the current level of risk.
+We expect registrants to stay up to date with a range of resources such as government guidance (including their regional tier, COVID Alert Level or equivalent) and advice from their professional bodies and to use their professional judgement to assess the level of risk.

 We advise weighing up the risks of contracting COVID-19 by providing that care and treatment against the risks to the service user if that care and treatment is not provided.
 In particular, you should consider: